-With the support of the Polish Mission Office the parishioners and surrounding community of Kanakantapa Catholic Church are now able to enjoy clean water after the sinking of Boreholes.
+With the support of the Polish Jesuit Mission Office in Cracow the parishioners and surrounding community of Kanakantapa Catholic Church are now able to enjoy clean water after the sinking of Boreholes.

 The Polish Mission Office has supported the sinking of boreholes to various other parts of the Zambia-Malawi Province such as Kasisi Parish with 7 Boreholes, Jesuit Development Farm with 2 boreholes and Chikuni with 14 Boreholes.
 We thank our friends from Poland for the support and look forward to more collaboration

 Jesuit Centre for Ecology and Development Empowers Women in Malawi

 Jesuit Centre for Ecology and Development ( JCED ) has empowered Women of Mpherere Parish in Nchitsi Malawi with a project aimed at promoting Organic Vegetable Framing.
 This is in line with the vision of working with local communities in Malawi to promote decent livelihoods, food security, use of efficient and alternative energy sources as well as efficent management of natural resources.

 At Guillime Parish in Mchinji, Malawi, Jesuit Centre for Ecology and Development ( JCED ) has created an eco-friendly means of working with vulnerable groups of women and young mothers to generate income for themselves and their families, while regenerating the environment in their communities through tree-seedling nurseries and organic or permaculture vegetable gardening.
 These projects are aimed at helping the women to be more self sustainable and nurture the environment.
 With your support and encouragement JCED will be able to do more for Malawi.

 Doing More for the Environment in Malawi Through Jesuit Centre for Ecology and Development ( JCED )